GoogleCloudPlatform/core-solution-services/components/frontend_react/README.md

 ### Usage

-Run the script with the following command, replacing the placeholders with your actual values:
+Run the script in the `components/frontend_react/` with the following command, replacing the placeholders with your actual values:

 ```bash
 ./deploy.sh <your-project-id> <your-firebase-app-name> <your-domain-name> <your-contact-email>